 International observers want resumption of tabulation of votes in Guyana

-GEORGETOWN, Guyana (CMC) – International observer teams on Friday called for the resumption of the tabulation of results in Region Four as Guyana remains in limbo as to the official outcome of Monday's regional and general elections.
+Guyana (CMC) – International observer teams yesterday called for the resumption of the tabulations of results in Region Four as Guyana remains in limbo as to the official outcome of Monday's regional and general elections.

-The international observer missions from the Commonwealth, the Organization of American States, the European Union, and The Carter Centre, in a joint statement said that the tabulation of results for the election in Region 4 was interrupted and remains incomplete.
+The international observer missions from the Commonwealth, the Organization of American States (OAS), the European Union, and The Carter Center, in a joint statement, said that “the tabulation of results for the election in Region 4 was interrupted and remains incomplete.

 “The law requires that tabulation must be conducted in the presence of party agents and observers.
-Until this transparent process takes place, the counting of votes recorded for Region 4 remains incomplete,” they said in a joint statement.
+Until this transparent process takes place, the counting of votes recorded for Region 4 remains incomplete,” they said.

+GECOM public relations officer, Yolanda Ward had forwarded, without comment images of Statutory Declaration Form 24.
+The Form shows the incumbent APNU+AFC securing 136,335 votes with the PPP/C earning 77,258.

-Meanwhile, President David Granger on Friday held talks with the Secretary General of the Caribbean Irwin La Rocque, and according to a statement issued afterwards, “President Granger, during his briefing, reiterated that the March 2, 2020 General and Regional Elections were orderly, and in full compliance with the law and the Constitution”.
+Meanwhile, President David Granger yesterday held talks with secretary general of the Caribbean Community (Caricom) Irwin La Rocque and, according to a statement issued afterwards, “President Granger, during his briefing, reiterated that the March 2, 2020 general and regional elections were orderly, and in full compliance with the law and the Constitution”.

+The statement said that Granger, who also met with an OAS delegation, “reminded that GECOM is a constitutional body and it is unlawful for the executive to interfere in the operations of the Guyana Elections Commission (GECOM).

+“The president said also that it is not the role of the executive to interfere in the work of the commission.
+The president has not acted unlawfully,” the statement said, quoting Granger as saying “we are awaiting the final declaration from GECOM”.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive